SavannahMilburnUGA/Mini-Project-4/README.md

 This program analyzes different neural network architectures for classifying ASL fingerspelling shapes accurately. <br>
 We use a simple neural network, an improved simple neural network w/ improvements of cross-entropy cost function, regularization, and better network weight initialization, and a deep neural network that used the same improved neural network file but is created with multiple hidden layers in the training script. <br>
 We also use a CNN; however, due to time constraints, we could not figure out the bug in the learning curves to include all 4 network models so the learning curves only includes the simple, improved, and deep neural network models. <br>
-We can analyze how certain changes in architecture impact neural network's accuracy via learning curve visualizations along with accuracy and training time visualizations. <br>
+We can analyze how certain changes in neural network architecture impact accuracy via learning curve visualizations along with accuracy and training time visualizations. <br>

 # Understanding Kaggle ASL data structure
 * Dataset: https://www.kaggle.com/datasets/datamunge/sign-language-mnist <br>